-In the case of certain screws, a screw adhesive (e.g. Loctite®) is required.
-Observe the manufacturer's instructions
+In the case of certain screw connections, a thread locker (e.g., Loctite®) is required.
+Observe the manufacturer's instructions.

-If thread locker (e.g., Precote®) has already been applied to a new part, do not apply any additional thread locker.
+If a thread locker (e.g. Precote®) has already been applied to a new part, do not apply any additional thread locker.

 After disassembly, clean the parts that are to be reused and check them for damage and wear.
 Change damaged or worn parts.